HexHive/memTrace/README.md

 [the presentation](http://nebelwelt.net/publications/files/13ATC-presentation.pdf).

-To install just do make (see INSTALL).
+To install just do make (see [INSTALL](./INSTALL)).
+Please be aware that you likely need a Docker image from yesteryear as this software is from 2012/2013.

 To see how to use the C malloc wrapping library, see lMem/tp/wrap.c To see how to use the C++ new wrapping library, see lMem/tp/new.cpp